nyakaz73/reactive_store/README.md

 <img src="https://github.com/nyakaz73/reactive_store/raw/master/image0.jpg" width="400em" height="800em" />

 The MyCustomDialog class is the descendant class of the ansestor [ReactiveStore]() class Widget.
-Now lets take a look at the **addCustomer** method.
+Now lets take a look at the addCustomer method.
 The method will add our data into the store, in this case the name and salary.
 To access the data in our store you use the **of** method in the [StoreModel]().
-To access while notifying Widgets wrapped by the [UpdateUI]() Widget we use the **of** method in the [StoreModel]() listen set to true.
+To access while notifying Widgets wrapped by the [UpdateUI]() Widget we use the **of** method in the [StoreModel]() with listen set to true.
 See code below

 ```dart
 ...